This resources page is a list of free tools to help you start, run, and grow your own food blog.

 Adobe Lightroom Classic – this is our main tool for image processing and editing.
 We switched from Photoshop about a year ago and haven’t looked back.
 It’s really helped us speed up our food photo workflow and keep a consistent look & feel.

-Mailchimp – our email marketing platform of choice from the start.
-Their basic features do the job for what we need including: a simple subscribe form on our blog, and an RSS-to-Email automated campaign that sends out a new email every time we post something new.
+Flodesk – our email marketing platform of choice.
+Their basic features do the job for what we need including: a simple subscribe form on our blog and an easy-to-use email editor!

-Photoshop – anything we can’t do in Lightroom or Figma, we create with with Photoshop.
-This tool is super powerful, but can be a little complicated to get started.
+Photoshop – anything we can’t do in Lightroom or Figma, we create with Photoshop.
+This tool is super powerful but can be a little complicated to get started.
 We recommend watching some tutorials to get started.
 If you are just looking for photo editing, we recommend Lightroom over Photoshop.

 Canon 6D Mark II DSLR – our current daily driver camera for food photography and video.
 It takes impressive stills and handles auto-focus for video like a champ.
 If you are looking for a solid DSLR in the $1000-$1500 range, this one is a go-to.

 Neewer Studio Lights – lighting is as important as the camera you are shooting with.
-If you’re looking for an inexpensive artificial lighting set up at a reasonable price, check these out.
-We use two of these lights for most of our shoots as we shoot only with artificial light.
+If you’re looking for inexpensive artificial lighting set up at a reasonable price, check these out.
+We used these two lights for several years and they served us well!

 Sandisk SD Memory Card 64GB – large memory cards are getting cheaper.
 We love this 64GB card because it processes images fast and can hold tons of content without running out of space.

-Mediavine – our choice for the advertising on our blog.
-They are excelling to work with and make getting set up a breeze.
+Adthrive – our primary advertising partner.
+They are excellent to work with and make getting set up a breeze.
 They also do a lot of work on their end to serve up ads in an efficient way so our blog speed does not dip too much.

-Amazon Affiliates – our go to source for affiliate marketing.
+Amazon Associates – is our top affiliate link.
 This helps us easily make product recommendations for the ingredients, products, and tools we use to make each recipe.
 It’s helpful for users too because they can easily add ingredients to their Amazon list in preparation for making one of our recipes.
 It’s free to sign up and one of the main benefits is you can earn a commission on a user’s entire cart purchase within a certain amount of time after they add your recommended product to their cart.
 Pretty sweet.

 That’s it!
 We will be keeping this page up to date as we continue to grow and learn as a blogging team.